Montclair, New Jersey: Education

 Montclair is home to Montclair State University, which was founded in 1908 as the New Jersey State Normal School at Montclair.

 The Roman Catholic Archdiocese of Newark supervises the operation of Lacordaire Academy (for girls) at the high school level and Lacordaire Academy Lower Division and St. Cassian School for grades Pre-K–8.
 In 2016, St. Cassian School was one of ten schools in New Jersey, and one of four private schools in the state, recognized as a National Blue Ribbon School by the United States Department of Education, a recognition celebrating excellence in academics. the diocese operated Immaculate Conception High School (coed) until it closed in 2025.

-Montclair is also home to a host of public and private schools, including Montclair Kimberley Academy, Montclair Community Pre-K, Montclair Cooperative School, Virginia Harkness Sawtelle Learning, Maria Montessori Early Learning, Montclair Cooperative School, Trinity Academy, and Deron School II.
+Montclair is also home to a host of public and private schools, including Montclair Kimberley Academy, Montclair Community Pre-K, Montclair Cooperative School, Virginia Harkness Sawtelle Learning, Maria Montessori Early Learning, Trinity Academy, and Deron School II.